Write-Ahead Log (WAL)¶

 Torn Write Detection¶

-Incomplete frames are detected via: - Checksum mismatch - Size mismatch (partial write) - Invalid frame type
+Incomplete frames are detected via: - WAL logical-end and frame-size validation - Size mismatch or incomplete frame body (partial write) - Invalid frame type

 Recovery Time¶